CP2017s/cp2017s_practice/docs/exercise_5.md

 }
 ```

-- Instance of class 'Unit' will get result of calculation at the moment it is created.
+- Instance of class `Unit` will get result of calculation at the moment it is created.

-- toString() function expresses the calculation in an equation.
+- `toString()` function expresses the calculation in an equation.